 Soviet Foreign Minister Andrei Gromyko warned the United States Senate on Monday (25 June) that Moscow would not renegotiate the SALT II (two Treaty if they rejected it.

-Soviet Foreign Minister Andrei Gromyko warned the United States Senate on Monday (25 June) that Moscow would not renegotiate the SALT II (two Treaty if they rejected it.
+Background: Soviet Foreign Minister Andrei Gromyko warned the United States Senate on Monday (25 June) that Moscow would not renegotiate the SALT II (two Treaty if they rejected it.
 Speaking at a rare conference in Moscow, Mr. Gromyko said that a collapse of the accord could lead to a bad situation.
 The accord for SALT II was signed in Vienna on June eighteenth by Soviet President Leonid Brezhnev and U.S. President Jimmy Carter.
 However the treaty requires the vote of two-thirds of U.S. senators for its ratification.

 SYNOPSIS: The statement by the sixty-nine-year-old Foreign Minister was the most forthright yet to come from a top Soviet official.
 Speaking in a government guest house in the south of Moscow, Mr. Gromyko appealed to the senators to take an "honest, just and objective position" in debate on the treaty.